brson/rust-contract-comparison/blog/dfinity.md

   There is apparently no explicit storage.
   This is pretty compelling,
   and I am surprised I haven't seen this done before in the smart contract space.
+  It implies though that memory leaks live forever, and so does memory fragmentation.

 - Full nodes are run by data centers.
   This probably allows it to be fast and store a lot of data,